 NHDES will issue a permit to any person who demonstrates a sound working knowledge of the procedures and practices required in site evaluation and the ability to read approved waste disposal plans.

 NHDES administers examinations two times per year, with the major testing taking place in the spring and fall.

 An installer or designer permit is issued upon successful completion of the appropriate examination.
 The designer's exam consists of written sections and a field exam for soil interpretation.
 The written and field components of the designer’s exam must be passed within a one-year timeframe.
 Installers must pass a written examination only.
 The examinations are intended to ensure that designers and installers can design and install appropriate systems for a variety of site and use conditions.
-The fall 2021 schedule will become available when the Exam dates have been set.
+Please be advised all seats the fall 2021 exams for both Designers and installers have been filled.